Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under the Title IX Regulations

 Attached to their appeal, the student may provide a written submission for the Appellate Panel to review.
 The written statement must be prepared by the student and be no longer than five single-spaced typed pages, using 12-point Times New Roman font and one-inch margins.
 No attachments or exhibits will be accepted; references to evidence should be made to materials included in the Investigative Report.

-Appeals will be decided by an Appellate Panel that will be free of conflict of interest and bias, and will not serve as investigator, Title IX Coordinator, or hearing Decision-maker in the same matter.
+Appeals will be decided by an Appellate Panel that will be free of conflict of interest and bias, and will not serve as investigator, Director of Nondiscrimination and Title IX, or hearing Decision-maker in the same matter.